Free School Meals and Clothing Grants

 What happens with my complaint?

 All complaints will now be logged confidentially on our Customer First online complaints handling system.
-They will be monitored exclusively by each school and Children’s Services staff at Sealock House to ensure any response is within the timescales.
+They will be monitored exclusively by each school and Children’s Services staff to ensure any response is within the timescales.
 This new monitoring system will enable us to learn from complaints to prevent similar issues arising in future.
 We will deal with your complaint confidentially and as quickly as possible.
 If we have made a mistake we will apologise and try to put things right.

 How long will it take until I get a reply?